 The Traditional BSN program accepts 120 students students in Jackson and another 50 students in Oxford.
-The Accelerated BSN program accepts 30 in Jackson and another 30 in Oxford.
+The Accelerated BSN program accepts 70 in Jackson and another 60 in Oxford.

 The deadline for the Traditional BSN program is Jan.
 15 of the year you plan to start the program.
 The deadline to apply for the Freshman Early-Entry program is Nov.
 1 of your freshman year of college.
 Note: The FEE program is only offered for Traditional BSN at the Jackson site.
 For the Accelerated BSN program, the application deadline for fall admission to the Oxford campus is Feb.
 15 of the year that you plan to begin the program; the deadline for spring admission to the Jackson campus is Sept.
 1 of the preceding year.

 Students are admitted into the Traditional BSN program one time annually in the summer semester.
 Admission to the Accelerated BSN program occurs once in the fall for the Oxford program and once in the spring for the Jackson program.

 An official ACT score is not required for applicants who have earned a previous baccalaureate degree.
 An official ACT score is required for Traditional BSN applicants who have not earned a previous baccalaureate degree.
-Freshman Early-Entry applicants must have a minimum ACT score of 24.)
+Freshman Early-Entry applicants must have a minimum ACT super-score of 25.)
 Residual ACT scores are accepted.
-For more information about this, please contact the Office of Student Records and Registrar.
+For more information about this, please contact the Office of Enrollment Management.
 Scores on transcripts are considered unofficial and will not be accepted.

 There are 62 hours of prerequisites.
 These can be taken at the college or community college of your choice and usually take at least two years to complete.
 All prerequisites must be finished prior to starting nursing school.
 BSN prerequisite requirements

 No, all students admitted into the Traditional and Accelerated BSN programs are done so on a full-time status.